"Worker's Paradise"

 "Though it looks a bit like a big yellow bunker from the outside, the Moby Dick is actually a comfortable bed-and-breakfast inn.
 Built as a hotel back in 1930 (the year before the train stopped running), the hotel quickly fell on hard times.
 Today it's a casual place, eclectically furnished in a 1930s style.
 The location, up at the north end of the peninsula, is removed from the beach strip of Seaview and Long Beach, and is convenient to Leadbetter Park and its wild dunes and beaches.
 You'll also be within walking distance of The Ark Restaurant.
 Low rates, friendly atmosphere, and a tranquil setting make this a great choice.
 There is a sauna for taking off the chill, and dinners are available in the dining room.
 Breakfasts often included fresh oysters from the inn's oyster beds."
 Frommers.com

 To begin your step back into a quieter time, try the Japanese style sauna.
-In the trees at the edge of the Bay, it provides both views of the beautiful natural surroundings and the perfect place to sweat the stress away.
+In the trees at the edge of the bay, it provides both views of the beautiful natural surroundings and the perfect place to sweat the stress away.

 Looking for meeting space, an office retreat, workshop or class space?
 Do it in the round!
-Our brand new yurt accommodates up to 30 people with heated bamboo floor, skylight and circular space as the perfect place for discussions, meditations or transcending the everyday square options.
+Our brand new yurt accommodates up to 30 people with heated bamboo floor, skylight, and circular space as the perfect place for discussions, meditations, or transcending the everyday square options.

-Top all of this off with a 4-star restaurant celebrating local and seasonal food products in the menus.
-You’ll discover what all of our guests already know… Moby Dick is the best kept secret on thePeninsula !
+Top all of this of by celebrating local and seasonal food, specialy created for your events, weddings, small groups and retreats.
+You’ll discover what all of our guests already know… Moby Dick is the best kept secret on the Peninsula !

 Click on any of our favorite links to find out more about what to do on the Peninsula, directions to the hotel from Portland and Seattle, options for meetings and groups, testimonials, and our favorite places on the web.